bradyrussell/UISCoin/README.md

 Much like Bitcoin, we are using secp256k1 EC, but we sign messages with SHA512withECDSA.
 I believe the secp256k1 implementation used was removed in Java 15 so only 14 is supported.

-A WIP block explorer can be found at https://uiscoin.software/ .
-(Hosting is down for the time being, [here is the source](https://github.com/bradyrussell/UISCoinBlockExplorer))
+A WIP block explorer can be found at https://uiscoin.bradyrussell.com/ .
+[Here is the source](https://github.com/bradyrussell/UISCoinBlockExplorer)

 # Differences from Bitcoin